Infinite systolic groups are not torsion: Projection Lemma for systolic complexes

 \section{Projection Lemma for systolic complexes}

-From now our research focuses only on $6$-systolic complexes.
+From now our research focuses only on $6$--systolic complexes.
 Thus we omit $6$ and write \emph{systolic}.
 An important result which we prove in this section, is the \emph{Projection Lemma}.
-This theorem, first proved by J. \'{S}wi\c{a}tkowski and T. Januszkiewicz \cite[Lemma~7.7]{januszsimplicial} is an extremely useful tool in working with systolic complexes.
-Both statement and proof are purely combinatorial: our proof relies on filling diagrams and Gauss--Bonnet Theorem.
+This theorem, first proved by V. Chepoi~\cite{chepoialgo} is an extremely useful tool in working with systolic complexes.
+Both statement and proof are purely combinatorial: our proof relies on filling diagrams and the Gauss--Bonnet Theorem.
 Before proving the main theorem we need some preparation.

-\begin{defi} Let $X$ be a simplicial complex and $\sigma$ a simplex of $X$.
-We define the \emph{residue} of $\sigma$ in $X$, denoted by $\mathrm{Res}(\sigma, X)$ to be a subcomplex of $X$ spanned by all simplices that contain $\sigma$. \end{defi}
+\begin{defi} Let $X$ be a simplicial complex and let $\sigma$ be a simplex of $X$.
+We define the \emph{residue} of $\sigma$ in $X$, denoted by $\mathrm{Res}(\sigma, X)$, to be the subcomplex of $X$ spanned by all simplices that contain $\sigma$. \end{defi}

 \begin{defi} Given a simplicial complex $X$ and a vertex $v_0 \in X$ we define the \emph{combinatorial ball} of radius $n$ centered at $v_0$ to be:

 and the \emph{combinatorial sphere}:

 \end{defi}